-"Equity" equals our stockholders' equity, computed in accordance with GAAP, adjusted to exclude the effect of any unrealized gains or losses included in either retained earnings or other comprehensive income (loss), computed in accordance with GAAP.
+"Equity" equals our month-end stockholders' equity, adjusted to exclude the effect of any unrealized gains or losses included in either retained earnings or other comprehensive income (loss), each as computed in accordance with GAAP.

-"Core Earnings" is a non-GAAP measure and is defined in the management agreement as GAAP net income (loss) excluding non-cash equity compensation expense, incentive compensation and any unrealized gains or losses or other items that are included in net income, adjusted to exclude one-time events pursuant to changes in GAAP and certain non-cash charges after discussions between our Manager and our independent directors and approved by a majority of our independent directors.
+"Core Earnings" is a non-GAAP measure and is defined in the management agreement as GAAP net income (loss) excluding non-cash equity compensation expense, incentive compensation and any unrealized gains or losses that are included in net income, adjusted to exclude one-time events pursuant to changes in GAAP and certain non-cash charges after discussions between our Manager and our independent directors and approved by a majority of our independent directors.